By Tim Lambert

 In 1919 the Wellworthy engineering works was founded.
 It closed in 1989.
 In 1932 slum clearance began in Lymington.
 In 1941 a furniture shop in St Thomas Street was destroyed by a bomb.
 Lymington gained a new coat of arms in 1965.
 In 1989 another severe flood affected Lymington.
 St Barbe Museum and Art Gallery opened in 1999.

-In the 21st century Lymington is still a thriving town.
+In the 21st century, Lymington is still a thriving town.
 Lymington New Forest Hospital opened in 2007.
-Today the population of Lymington is 15,000.
+In 2022 the population of Lymington was 16,000.